 A.M.
 Best Rating

 The A.M.
 Best Company gives Banner Life an A+ rating.
 That’s the second-highest possible mark from this credit rating company that focuses on the insurance industry.
 (A++ is the highest).
+To make our list of best life insurance companies, we require that the issuer have a rating of at least A+ and preferably A++ for policies longer than 20 years.

 While no one can see into the future, A.M.
 Best’s scale is the closest thing we have to a crystal ball.
 By looking at an insurer’s balance sheet, financial strength rating, long-term issuer credit rating and other data points, A.M.
-Best is able to give the best educated guess in the industry about a particular company’s future claims-paying ability.
+Best is able to give the best-educated guess in the industry about a particular company’s future claims-paying ability.

 Getting a Quote Online